thinkloop/coding-challenge-video/README.md

 ### Architecture
 The app is composed of 3 distinct parts:

 1. **Models**: Contain the app data.
 Decoupled and independent of other parts of the app.
-Have no knowledge of views.
+They have no knowledge of views.

 2. **Components**: Contain the app views in the form of React components.
 Decoupled from the rest of the app.
-Have no knowledge of models.
+They have no knowledge of models.

 3. **Events**: The glue that connects models and components.
-Events are broadcast from views, and responded to by listeners that make changes to models, and re-render components.
+Events are broadcast from models and components, and responded to by listeners that make changes to models and re-render components.

 ### Features